MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/remotesystems/MCDRemoteSystem.md

 The status of this remote system's availability.

+> [!NOTE]
-> [!NOTE] WNS presence is used for reporting availability for Windows devices and apps which use WNS as notification type.
-RemoteSystem will be marked as "available" when the device is considered available (Windows) or when one of the underlying apps reports their presence as available (iOS and Android)
+WNS presence is used for reporting availability for Windows devices and apps which use WNS as notification type.
+RemoteSystem will be marked as "available" when the device is considered available (Windows) or when one of the underlying apps reports their presence as available (iOS and Android).

 ### manufacturerDisplayName
 `@property(nonatomic, readonly, nonnull) NSString* manufacturerDisplayName;`